jappeace/jappeaceApplication/content/undeadlock-event-source.md

 ## Now what?
 At first I started with the most obvious solution.
-I re-grouped how even sourcing took place.
+I re-grouped how event sourcing took place.
 If I put the even sourcing code at the end of the transaction in pack ingestion, the event source table remained available